MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_rm_cp_3d.rst

-    :returns\:: list of graph objects
+    :returns\:: list of graph objects.

           A list of graph objects.
 Below are the graph's properties and methods.

       :Properties:
         **data: dataframe**